-Imagine what it would be like to eat at your favorite restaurant every day.
+Imagine what it would be like to eat at your favourite restaurant every day.

-Going there would be exciting at first, but with time it would simply become part of your routine—and you might even get bored with it.
+It would be exciting at first, but with time it would simply become part of your routine—and you’d probably get bored with it.

-But do we adapt in the same way to giving good things to others?
+But do we adapt in the same way to giving to others?

 Research suggests that people who spend money and time on someone else experience a greater boost in their happiness than people who spend money on themselves, at least in the short term.